yalesites-org/yalesites-project/docs/xdebug.md

 ## Notes and Caveats

 - Many things are singletons in drupal, so you may need to clear the cache to get the debugger to stop at your breakpoints.
+- If when visiting the debug window, you do not see such things as watch, callstack, and variables, you may need to open VSCode from the root of your YaleSites project through the terminal.

 ## Resources